langdine/egui-user-defined-font/README.md

 # egui-user-defined-font
-This example show how to load userdefined font.
+This example show how to load userdefined font for egui 0.29.1 .
 AlibabaPuHuiTi-3-55-Regular.ttf download from https://fonts.alibabagroup.com/#/home .
-This is a font released globally for free commercial use by China's Alibaba, covering 178 languages. for egui 0.29.1
+This is a font released globally for free commercial use by China's Alibaba, covering 178 languages.

 # Load from fonts path